liferay/liferay-central-test-2/modules/sdk/gradle-plugins-node/README.markdown

 ### DownloadNodeModuleTask

-Purpose of these tasks is to download a Node.js package.
+The purpose of this task is to download a Node.js package.
 The packages are downloaded in the `${workingDir}/node_modules` directory, which is equal, by default, to the `node_modules` directory of the project.
 Tasks of type `DownloadNodeModuleTask` extend [`ExecuteNpmTask`](#executenpmtask) in order to